appertly/docker-node-broccoli/README.md

 # docker-node-broccoli
-Docker image for continuous builds using Broccoli.
+Docker image for continuous builds using Broccoli 1.x.

-This image uses `broccoli-timepiece` to poll a project directory for changes.
+This image uses a fork of `broccoli-timepiece` to poll a project directory for changes.
 If any modifications occur, a Broccoli build runs.

 My use case (that is, why I originally put this image together):
 * Write JavaScript in ES6/Harmony.